StanSantiago/StanSantiago.github.io/460/HW3/index.md

 ## Homework 3
-This assignment involved learning learning C# syntax and usage via translating a preexisting Java program that outputs all binary values up to the input decimal value.
+This assignment involved learning C# syntax and usage via translating a preexisting Java program that outputs all binary values up to the input decimal value.

 ### Links